-The G-TAP A Series 2 (only the the G-TAP-ATX version) is shipped with auto-negotiation enabled on the Network/TAP ports and can be used out of the box by simply supplying power and connecting network cables.
-You can explicitly set the admin/auto-negotiation/duplex/speed/lfp/relay parameters for each group.
+The G-TAP A Series 2 (only the G-TAP-A-TX21 version) is shipped with auto-negotiation enabled on the Network/ TAP ports.
+You can explicitly set the admin/ auto-negotiation /duplex /speed/ Ifp /relay parameters for each group.
 Each group consists of two network and two monitor ports.

-Example,
+Example: